 For most people, adding a website to a TikTok profile doesn't make a big difference.
 But it is a sign that the TikTok platform is maturing Here are a few predictions about how website links will change the TikTok experience.

 First, more brands will create TikToks and start publishing viral content there.
-Previously, it was harder for a publisher to drive traffic to their own website before TikTok only allowed Instagram and YouTube links.
-Now, companies have a better reason to invest in TikTok content, since a viral TikTok video --> many views --> more people clicking the website URL and checking out the publisher's website.
+Previously, it was harder for a publisher to drive traffic to their own website, as TikTok only allowed Instagram and YouTube links.
+Now, companies have a better reason to invest in TikTok content, since a viral TikTok video can lead more people to click the URL to go straight to a website.

 (Kapwing is a free video editing website that helps creators make slightly better content than it's possible to make with TikTok's primitive editing tools.
 Check it out if you want to up your video game.)